-By home we mean the address where the child lives for the majority of the school term time with a parent as defined in section 576 of the Education Act 1996 who has parental responsibility as defined in the Children Act 1989.
+By home we mean the address where the child lives for the majority of the school term time with a parent as defined in section 576 of the Education Act 1996 who has parental responsibility.

 Where a child lives during the school week with more than one parent at different addresses, the home address for the purposes of school admissions will be the one where the child spends the majority of term time.
 If a parent can show that their child spends an equal amount of time at both addresses during school term time, they can choose which address to use on the application.